FHNW-Security-Lab/ms-sso-openconnect/README.md

    - Using `-d` to disconnect keeps the session alive on the server

 3. **Credential Storage**:
-   - All credentials stored in GNOME Keyring (encrypted)
+   - All credentials stored in system keychain (GNOME Keyring/KWallet on Linux, Apple Keychain on macOS)
    - Multiple connections supported (identified by name)
    - Same server can have multiple credential sets
    - TOTP secret used to generate fresh codes when needed